virtual-disk-array/vda_doc/source/MultipleServers.rst

 We can find two devices (nvme0 and nvme1).
-If the "CONFIG_NVME_MULTIPATH" is enabled in the linux kernel, linux kernel will compbine them together and you only need to access /dev/nvme0n1.
+If the "CONFIG_NVME_MULTIPATH" is enabled in the linux kernel, linux kernel will combine them together and you only need to access /dev/nvme0n1.
 E.g. you can get the device partition information:

 .. code-block:: none